gpii-ops/gpii-infra/gcp/README.md

 ### dev-$USER

-These are ephemeral environments, generally used by individual developers when working on the `gpii-infra` codebase or on cloud-based GPII components.
-An early phase of CI creates an ephemeral environment (`dev-gitlab-runner`) for integration testing.
+These are ephemeral environments, generally used by developers working on the `gpii-infra` codebase or on cloud-based GPII components.
+CI creates some ephemeral environments (`dev-gitlab-runner`, `dev-doe`) for integration testing.

+#### Service Level Objective

+* No guarantee of service for development environments.
+* Ops team does not receive alerts about problems.
+* Ops team assists developers with operation and debugging when convenient for the team (i.e. do not use emergency or out-of-hours contact methods unless there are extraordinary circumstances).

 ### stg